streamshub/flink-sql/README.md

 asciidoctor docs/index.adoc
 ```

-This will build `docs/index.html` containing the documentation.
+This builds `docs/index.html` containing the documentation.

 ## Developing
 We welcome your contributions to the Flink SQL project!
 To ensure a smooth collaboration: